-Dengue spreads in Madeira archipelago: officialsOctober 10th, 2012 in Diseases, Conditions, Syndromes /
+Dengue spreads in Madeira archipelago: officialsOctober 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Dengue has spread in Portugal's Madeira archipelago since it appeared last week and there are now 18 confirmed cases, health officials said Wednesday.